 Grab Potential Customers Early Email

-This one-paragraph message from Ash Maurya is chock full of wins.
+This one-paragraph message from Ash Maurya is chock-full of wins.

-It’s succinct, it’s targeted, it’s personalized, and it has a clear objective.
+It ticks all the right boxes: It’s succinct, it’s targeted, it’s personalized, and it has a clear objective.

 Everything I love about cold email templates like this one:

 - Ash mentions he saw the recipient at an event.
-This establishes a connection and proves you probably share the same interests and passions.
+This establishes a connection and proves you share the same interests and passions.

 - Further establishing shared passions: Someone who breeds horses would love to talk about how they select bloodlines.